veracity/veracity-documentation/sections/developerexperience/publishapi.md

 If you are a Veracity customer with a project and resource group published to production (Developer Portal > My projects), you can add your API product there and when you finish configuration, it will show in Veracity API Explorer (assuming you set the visibility to public; otherwise, if you set it to private, you can share a link to give people access).

-If you don’t want to reuse a resource group published to production or don’t have one, follow the instructions in this document to publish your API product to the test or staging environment.
+If you don't want to reuse a resource group published to production or don't have one, follow the instructions in this document to publish your API product to the test or staging environment.
 Then, test if it works correctly, and if it does, contact the [onboarding team](mailto:onboarding@veracity.com) with a request to publish your resource group to production.

 ## Types of APIs
 There are two types of APIs:
-* Public APIs – Show in API Explorer.
+* Public APIs - Show in API Explorer.
-* Private (unlisted) APIs – Don’t show in API Explorer.
+* Private (unlisted) APIs - Don't show in API Explorer.
 To access them, you need to get a direct URL, for example, from the API owner.

 * As an API provider, you decide whether to make your API public or private.